- Executive Director of the Council on American-Islamic Relations' Chicago branch

 Acknowledging that his worldview has been shaped, in large measure, by the Muslim Brotherhood, Rehab credits especially the group’s founder, Hassan Al Banna, as a “contemporary Muslim individual who influenced” him.

-In addition to his roles with CAIR, Rehab is also a Board member of the Illinois Coalition of Immigrant and Refugee Rights; a member of the Chicago Council on Global Affairs’ Muslim task force; and a Board member and Secretary of the Egyptian American Society.
+In addition to his roles with CAIR, Rehab is also a member of the Chicago Council on Global Affairs’ Muslim task force; Board member and Secretary of the Egyptian American Society; and a Board member of the Illinois Coalition for Immigrant and Refugee Rights.